bchagan/phoenix-demo/README.md

 The application takes two arguments:

-- drop or keep : drops the table or keeps the table
+- Argument 0: drop or keep : drops the table or keeps the table
-- seconds : number of seconds to run
+- Argument 1: seconds : number of seconds to run

 Sample: